 Which I find incredibly disrespectful.
 My boyfriend has been in their lives for 2 years now and we just moved in with him this year.
-My teen in particular has been refusing to bond with my boyfriend, told me he 'looks like Jeffrey Dahmer' and 'his family is weird and a bunch of rednecks'.
+My teen in particular has been refusing to bond with my boyfriend, told me he 'looks like Jeffrey Dahmer' and 'his family is weirdos.'

 My 7 year old told me that my boyfriend's friends are also weird and ask him weird questions like 'why does he have both a tablet and a nintendo switch'.
 My 7 year old is fine with my boyfriend though and my bf is involved with the kids and watches them and takes them to school for me when I work.

 I am mostly upset with my teen as he is being unfair to my bf who has been trying hard to talk to him.
-Meanwhile they love the shit out of my ex's girlfriend so it's obviously not an issue of not liking significant others of their parents.
+Meanwhile they love my ex's girlfriend so it's obviously not an issue of not liking significant others of their parents.

 nerdypenguinvibes76 writes: